About Casa Xelaju

 "I would buy inexpensive cars in the U.S. and drive them from Milwaukee to Guatemala and sell them to pay for the land.
 I had a summer break from teaching in the States.
 We knew we had to buy land because the owner of the place we were renting was charging us more and more per month because she thought that we were making a lot of money."

 In 1989 they really began to increase the number of students due to their construction of the school's website.
-By using America Online, Juan Carlos, who was also a teacher at the school, developed the original website of Casa de Español Xelajú.
+By using America Online, Juan Carlos Aguilar, who was also a teacher at the school, developed the original website of Casa de Español Xelajú.
 He talked to a lot of students about the technology and how to design it and was eager to learn about the technology, "I think he was the first webmaster in Quetzaltenango", stated Julio.

 A few last Words

 In January of 2007 I was able to visit Julio's home in Francisco Vela and speak with him on the history of the school which is where I got the majority of my information.
 After learning about the history of the school, I was interested in finding out some of his personal beliefs about the school in general and the future of Casa Xelajú.
 First and foremost, his main hope is that the students receive the best linguistic experience possible.
 He does this by providing good teachers as well as a good learning environment.
 The school was specifically designed for one-on-one language instruction with three floors, each containing individual rooms to avoid interruptions.
 In addition, the school also has a patio, mirador, and free internet access (including wireless connection).
 The classes are augmented by the host family experience and daily activities which provide for the practical use of the Spanish studies.
-He continued saying, "As a teacher I have a clear understanding that you don't fully learn a language, without learning the culture and history; they are imbedded."
+He continued saying, "As a teacher I have a clear understanding that you don't fully learn a language, without learning the culture and history; they are embedded."

 Julio then told me that, besides providing a great learning experience, he is dedicated to providing job security with benefits and good salary to the teachers and families.
 Accepting that the prices for his school might be a bit higher than some other schools, he points out, "When you pay benefits, your costs go up" and that the school pays a higher salary to both the teachers and families than the vast majority of schools in Quetzaltenango.